zaphosting/docs/docs/vserver-linux-odoo.md

 ---
 id: vserver-linux-odoo
 title: "VPS: Setup Odoo (Open Source ERP and CRM) on Linux"
-description: Information on how to setup Odoo on your Linux VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: "Information on how to setup Odoo on your Linux VPS from ZAP-Hosting"
 sidebar_label: Install Odoo
 services:
   - vserver